|HOME | TESTIMONIALS | SITE MAP|

 List Price - It is important to understand that the list price shown on a property, more than likely is not the approved or acceptable price for the property.
 While the home make look appealing and a steal for the price, keep in mind, if it looks to good to be true, it probably is.
 Far too often, a list price is reduced without the mortgage company's knowledge or permission in order to attract a buyer to submit an offer.
 This can lead to heartbreak, not to mention months of wasted time.

 As-Is - Be prepared to accept the home as is.
 The mortgage company in most cases, will not make an repairs to the property.
-Then, since the homeowner is in a distressed situation, they may not be able to afford to make any repairs, even if they FHA required and you're using an FHA loan.
-You should budget to make the repairs yourself, especially the lender required repairs prior to closing on the home.
+Then, since the homeowner is in a distressed situation, they may not be able to afford to make any repairs, even if they are FHA required.
+You should be prepared to personal be required to make the repairs, especially the lender required repairs prior to closing on the home.

 in Buying or Selling a Short Sale?